Perennial Ryegrass vs Kentucky Bluegrass

 Bare spots and mudWinner: Perennial Ryegrass

-Germination in 5–7 days makes perennial ryegrass a go-to for quick cover after construction or pet damage.
+Germination in 5–7 days makes Perennial Ryegrass a go-to for quick cover after construction or pet damage.
 You see green fast, which helps stop erosion and mud while slower cool-season grasses catch up underneath.

-Kentucky bluegrass often needs 14–21 days just to show, so it loses for emergency cover.
+Kentucky Bluegrass often needs 14–21 days just to show, so it loses for emergency cover.
 Its strength is what happens in year two, when rhizomes fill gaps and deliver a thicker, more uniform lawn if you can wait.

 Summer stress